JoshuaKGoldberg/TypeStat/docs/Mutations.md

 # Mutations

-TypeUp will apply the following mutations to files as it finds them.
+TypeStat will apply the following mutations to files as it finds them.
 These mutations are all purely additive and limited to the type system, meaning they will _not_ change your JavaScript output.

 ## Parameters